-- The Dean of the Faculty to which the student belongs or his/her designated deputy. - The Head of the Conduct & Appeals Unit. - If appropriate, a representative of the area where the alleged misconduct occurred.
+- The Dean of the Faculty to which the student belongs or his/her designated deputy. - The Head of the Conduct & Appeals Unit or his/her designated deputy. - If appropriate, a representative of the area where the alleged misconduct occurred.

 A note-taker will be in attendance.
 An audio recording may also be taken